run2fail/locker/README.rst

         - "memory.limit_in_bytes=200000000"
         - "cpuset.cpus=0,1"
         - "cpu.shares=512"
+        dns:
+        - "8.8.8.8"
+        - "$bridge"
+        - "$copy"

 The YAML file defines a Locker ``project``, i.e., a group of containers.
-The ``project`` name may be provided via a command line parameter and derived from the directory's name as default.
+The ``project`` name may be provided via a command line parameter and is derived from the current directory's name as default.

 The first level in the YAML configuration are container names (``name``).
 Containers are created as ``clone`` of other containers available on the system